 If the examiners indicate that the degree should not be awarded and that it be referred back to the candidate for major revisions, the Dean (or Deputy Dean if the Dean is the supervisor) of the Faculty will advise the Registrar accordingly.
 The Registrar will send letters clearly indicating that revisions are required to the candidate, the Head of Department and the supervisor.

 The candidate may be required to re-register for the duration of the process (a pro rata fee will be charged where appropriate).
-Once completed, the original examiners may be required to reexamine the thesis after revision, or new ones may be appointed, and the thesis will once again be examined following normal procedures.
+Once completed, the original examiners may be required to reexamine the thesis after revision.